philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 ### Unavoidable problems

-And in addition to the problems I've just described (which are hard, but doable), there are also problems that just can't be avoided:
+In addition to the problems I've just described (which are hard, but doable), there are some problems that just can't be avoided:

 - It requires *a ton* of extra code.
 - It doesn't work with cross-origin (non-CORS) stylesheets.
 - It performs horribly if/when changes are needed (e.g. DOM changes, scroll/resize handlers, etc.)

-Our `random` keyword polyfill is a rather simple case, but I'm sure you can easily imagine a polyfill for something like `position: sticky`, in which all the logic I've described here would have to be re-run every time the user scrolled, which would absolutely *horrible* for performance.
+Our `random` keyword polyfill is a rather simple case, but I'm sure you can easily imagine a polyfill for something like `position: sticky`, in which all the logic I've described here would have to be re-run every time the user scrolled, which would be absolutely *horrible* for performance.

 #### Possibilities for improvement

-One solution I didn't address in my talk (due to time constraints) that would potentially alleviate the first two bullets above is to do the parsing and fetching of the CSS server-side in a build step.
+One solution I didn't address in my talk (due to limited time) that would potentially alleviate the first two bullets above is to do the parsing and fetching of the CSS server-side in a build step.

-And instead of loading a CSS file containing styles, you'd load a JavaScript file containing an AST and the first thing it would do is stringify itself and add the styles to the page.
-You could even include a `<noscript>` tag which references the original CSS file in the event the user had disabled JavaScript.
+Then instead of loading a CSS file containing styles, you'd load a JavaScript file containing an AST and the first thing it would do is stringify the AST and add the styles to the page.
+You could even include a `<noscript>` tag which references the original CSS file in the event the user has JavaScript disabled.

 For example, instead of this: